MA in Jewish Philosophy

 We offer a cultivating learning environment, research seminars, departmental seminars, and think tanks for doctoral students.

-Our winning blend of secular and religious norms means the Department of Jewish Philosophy at BIU is one of only a few educational institutions in the country to join the devout and the secular, the Orthodox and the religious Zionists, allowing them to study together in an environment of tolerance, mutual respect, and acceptance.
+Our winning blend of secular and religious customs and norms means the Department of Jewish Philosophy at BIU is one of only a few departments at an educational institution in Israel that joins religious and secular, Jewish and non-Jewish, male and female students, allowing them to study together in an environment of tolerance, mutual respect, and acceptance.

 We are happy to welcome all types of students including: